 The Byron Consort of Harrow School

 Harrow School is one of the oldest and most famous schools in England, educating over 800 boys, all of whom are full boarders.
-It many famous alumni, including Winston Churchill.
+Its many famous alumni include Winston Churchill.

 The Byron Consort is Harrow’s elite vocal ensemble and was founded in 2001 by Philip Evans, who continues to direct the choir.
 It consists of around twenty Harrow boys and four or five adults.
 The choir sings a mixture of unaccompanied sacred and secular music, most of which comes from the Renaissance, Romantic and Modern periods.
-Many of the boys are ex-choristers from leading cathedral and collegiate choirs – there have recently been representatives from the choirs of Westminster Abbey, King’s and St John’s Colleges Cambridge, Canterbury, Derby, Westminster and Winchester Cathedrals, St. George’s Chapel Windsor and Christ Church Cathedral, Oxford – many of the boys are Music Award Holders at Harrow School.
+Many of the boys are ex-choristers from leading cathedral and collegiate choirs; there have recently been representatives from the choirs of Westminster Abbey, King’s and St John’s Colleges Cambridge, Canterbury, Derby, Westminster, and Winchester Cathedrals, St. George’s Chapel Windsor and Christ Church Cathedral, Oxford.